-SMMIS offers the creative and inquiry-led International Primary Curriculum (IPC) blended with the rigorous Singapore Ministry of Education curriculum for maths, the UK National Curriculum for literacy and the US-based research-based science curriculum, FOSS.
-The curriculum also includes a coding and robotics programme; Jewish Education and World Religions is offered, Modern Hebrew or Mandarin as a second language; and PE, swimming and Personal Social and Health Education.
+SMMIS offers the creative and inquiry-led International Primary Curriculum (IPC) blended with the rigorous Singapore Ministry of Education curriculum for maths, the National Curriculum for England for literacy, and the US-based research-based science curriculum, FOSS.
+The curriculum also includes a coding and robotics programme; Jewish Education and World Religions is offered, Modern Hebrew or Mandarin as a second language; and PE, swimming, and Personal Social and Health Education.

 The school says: "This curriculum offers students opportunities to learn about a wide variety of integrated topics through an international lens."